abigailkerr/thompsondocs/docs/source/PACKMOL.rst

 .. note::

 	The number of dihedral coefficient types is not for every dihedral present in the system, but for every dihedral type.
 For example, a dihedral which contains the same force constant, integer, dihedral angle, and weighing factor for a C-N-C-H dihedral will be sindered the same type.
-See the :ref:`Examples section <Examples>` for details on dihedral types.
+See the :ref:`examples section <Examples>` for details on dihedral types.

 7. Create a ``molecule.impropercoeffs`` file with the following contents::